qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/cartography.rst

      - [vector: polygon]

        Default: ``[Create temporary layer]``
-     - Specify the output vector layer for the extent.
+     - Specify the output vector layer for the extent(s).
 One of:

        * Skip output
        * Create Temporary Layer (``TEMPORARY_OUTPUT``)